- Year A – Fourth Sunday of Lent

 Actually it was written by John Newton, who was part of the revival of the Church of England in the late eighteenth century.
 He was a self-educated man, who had gone to sea and at one time had been the captain of a ship in the African slave trade.
 After his conversion, he became an ordained minister of the Church of England, finally serving as rector of a church in London.
 It could well be that this personal testimony referred to his time of blindness to the awful exploitation and forced transport of the wretched slaves.
 He was indeed a spiritual wretch, just as the slaves were physical wretches in the stinking hold of his ship.
 Through an amazing grace his eyes were opened and he could see clearly God’s will for his life, and it was not to haul slaves.

 There is a story of a beggar who was sitting across the street from an artist’s studio.
 The artist saw him and thought he would make an interesting portrait study so from a distance he painted the defeated man whose shoulders drooped, and whose eyes were downcast and sad.
 When he was finished, he took the portrait over to the beggar so he could look at it.

 “Who is that?” the beggar questioned.
 The painting bore a slight resemblance to himself, but in the painting before him he saw a person of dignity, with squared shoulders and bright uplifted eyes, almost handsome!
 He asked the artist, “Is that me?
 I don’t look like that.”
 But the artist replied, “but that is the person I see in you.”

 Fr.
 Franco Pereira, S.D.B.

 Rev. Fr.
 Franco Pereira, SDB is the Catechetical Director of the Apostolic Vicariate of Northern Arabia (AVONA).
-He is also the Parish Priest of St. Thérèse Parish, Salmiya, Kuwait.
 You can learn more about him here: